Canadian Dividend Investors

 Yogi Berra

-Many books and articles are available that describe how to budget your income and maximize your savings, but that is not the purpose of this website.
-The objective of this website is to show you how you can achieve a stable and growing dividend income by investing your savings, while minimizing the risk of losses.
+Many books and articles are available that describe how to budget your income and maximize your savings, but that is not the purpose of this guide.
+The objective of this guide is to show you how you can achieve a stable and growing dividend income by investing your savings, while minimizing the risk of losses.

 1. Attributed to Yogi Berra, a famous American philospher and part time baseball player.